DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Discussion

 Is deference triggered by \emph{who} the speaker is, or by the mere fact that content is \emph{attributed to a speaker}?
 We test this with speaker-label ablations on TruthfulQA using GPT-4o-mini, varying labels while holding content fixed (Figure~\ref{fig:labeling}).

-\textbf{Superficial identity cues have minimal effect.} Varying abstract labels (A/B vs.\ Q/A), gendered names (John/Jane), and ethnicity-coded names (John/Soroush) produces only modest shifts ($\Delta$ = $-$5.2 to +2.4).
+\paragraph{Superficial identity cues have minimal effect.} Varying abstract labels (A/B vs.\ Q/A), gendered names (John/Jane), and ethnicity-coded names (John/Soroush) produces only modest shifts~($\Delta$~=~$-$5.2 to +2.4).
 The model does not systematically defer more to speakers with particular demographic markers.
+This setup differs from persona-prompting studies that vary the model's own assigned role~\citep{tan2025phantom, luz2025principled}: we hold the model fixed as a third-party judge and vary only the attribution of the evaluated content, isolating how perceived source affects judgment rather than how an assigned persona affects the model itself.

-\textbf{Human-vs-LLM attribution produces the largest effect.} The critical factor is whether the evaluated speaker is framed as human or AI.
+\paragraph{Human-vs-LLM attribution produces the largest effect.} The critical factor is whether the evaluated speaker is framed as human or AI.
 When Speaker~2 is labeled ``User'' (human), DDS remains high ($\Delta$=+1.5pp).
 When labeled ``LLM,'' DDS drops sharply ($\Delta$=$-$16.2pp), a 17.7pp swing from deference to skepticism.
 This suggests models treat disagreement with humans as costlier than disagreement with AI.
 LLM-vs-LLM debates reveal \emph{brand bias}: GPT-4o-mini shows moderate skepticism toward GPT-4o ($\Delta$=$-$5.8pp) but harsher skepticism toward Llama ($\Delta$=$-$11.5pp), extending findings that LLMs exhibit self-bias~\citep{panickssery2024llm} to inter-model competitive dynamics.

-\textbf{Connection to mitigation.} This explains why our ``Dehumanize'' strategy reduces deference (Table~\ref{tab:mitigation}): framing responses as from ``an AI system'' removes the social cost of disagreement.
+\paragraph{Connection to mitigation.} This explains why our ``Dehumanizing'' strategy reduces deference (Table~\ref{tab:mitigation}): framing responses as from ``an AI system'' removes the social cost of disagreement.
 Notably, our third-party setting has no identifiable ``user'' to please.
 Yet the mere presence of humans in evaluated content triggers deference, suggesting sycophantic tendencies extend beyond direct user accommodation to a generalized reluctance to contradict human speakers.
+This goes further than prior statement-level sycophancy benchmarks~\citep{sharma2024towards, wang2025whentruth}: dialogue structure itself amplifies attribution effects rather than merely transposing them.